MSKU786/learning_go/Readme.md

 - go.mod is critical for defining your project's dependencies.
 - go.sum ensures the dependencies are downloaded correctly and consistently.
 - Do not remove them unless absolutely necessary and you know what you're doing.
 If you’re troubleshooting, regenerate them using go mod tidy.

+### Go is a Pass-by-language

+- Go makes "copies" of values when passed into functions